ESP-Number-One/RacketReady/README.md

 This should mostly be done by prettier + eslint, but so you know

 - 2 spaces as tabs
-- Lines should not be longer than 80 characters (install extension)
+- Lines should not be longer than 80 characters
 - Trailing commas when the bracket on a new line (see below)
 - NO trailing whitespaces!
 (Install an extension to remove it for you)
 - Space after comments e.g. `// something`
 - Try to prioritise readability of code
-- Order imports alphabetically but split internal imports
+- Order imports alphabetically
 - Prefer documentation over comments (see below on how you do that)
 - Comments should only be written when necessary, mainly to describe why something is done the way it is or to example a really unreadable bit of